Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/painting/texture_paint/introduction.rst

 If you use an external program to edit your UV Texture, you must:

-- run that paint program (GIMP, Photoshop\ :sup:`®` \, etc.)
+#.
+Run that paint program (GIMP, Photoshop\ :sup:`®` \, etc.).
-- load the image or create a new one
+#.
+Load the image or create a new one.
-- change the image, and
+#.
+Change the image.
-- re-save it within that program.
+#.
+And re-save it within that program.
-- Back in Blender, you reload the image in the UV/Image Editor.
+#.
+Back in Blender, you reload the image in the UV/Image Editor.

 You want to use an external program if you have teams of people using different programs that are developing the UV textures,